geekygirldawn/linuxcon_2016/README.md

 [mlstats wiki](https://github.com/MetricsGrimoire/MailingListStats/wiki/Queries) and
 you'll want to look at the [database schema](https://github.com/MetricsGrimoire/MailingListStats/wiki/Database-Schema) as well

-To get the data for the Gource custom log, you would need something more like this, but you would need to re-format it into a pipe-separated file that Gource can read (see Python script alternative below):
+To get the data for the Gource custom log, you would need something like this, but you would need to re-format it into a pipe-separated file that Gource can read (see Python script alternative below):